-Note: $\sim$ or $\sim$ to read the message if the content fills more than one screen.
+\frown or \frown to read the message if the content fills more than one screen.

-1 Perform one of the following actions:
+- 1 Perform one of the following actions:

-- Press the Data Feature button or the preprogrammed TMS Feature button to access the TMS feature screen. or to Inbox and press the Menu Select button below Sel. - Press and hold the Data Feature button or the preprogrammed TMS Feature button to access the Inbox.
+- Press and hold the preprogrammed Data Feature button or the TMS Feature button to access the Inbox.

 The display shows a list of aliases or IDs, with the sender of the latest received message on top.